-- (a) the contract is concluded when the recipient of the service: - has received from the service provider, electronically, an acknowledgement of receipt of the recipient's acceptance, and - has confirmed receipt of the acknowledgement of receipt; - (b) acknowledgement of receipt is deemed to be received and conformation is deemed to have given when the parties to whom they are addressed are able to access them; - (c) acknowledgement of receipt by the service provider and confirmation of the service recipient shall be sent as quickly as possible.
+- (a) acknowledgement of receipt is deemed to be received when the recipient of the service is able to access it; - (b) the service provider is obliged to immediately send the acknowledgement of receipt. - (a) the contract is concluded when the recipient of the service: - has received from the service provider, electronically, an acknowledgement of receipt of the recipient's acceptance, and - has confirmed receipt of the acknowledgement of receipt; - (b) acknowledgment of receipt is deemed to be received and confirmation is deemed to have been given when the parties to whom they are addressed are able to access them; - (c) acknowledgement of receipt by the service provider and confirmation of the service recipient shall be sent as quickly as possible. - 2.
+Member States shall lay down in their legislation that, save where otherwise agreed by professional persons, the service provider shall make available to the recipient of the service appropriate means allowing him to identify and correct handling errors